shirish93/shirish93.github.io/_posts/2024-02-15-llms-and-risk.md

 __Collaboration and Communication__: Effective collaboration and communication between humans and AI systems are crucial.
 Designing interfaces that facilitate clear communication and understanding of LLM outputs is essential.the

-__Human Oversight and Control__: While LLMs provide valuable insights and support, the ultimate responsibility for critical decisions rests with humans.
+__Human Oversight and Control__: While LLMs provide interesting observation on underlying data and support, the ultimate responsibility for critical decisions rests with humans.
 Mechanisms for human oversight and control must be clearly defined and implemented to ensure accountability and ethical decision-making.

 __Building Trust and Confidence__: Ultimately, trust in LLMs for critical scenarios hinges on transparency, explainability, and demonstrably ethical development and deployment.
 By engaging in open dialogue and establishing clear ethical guidelines, we can foster trust and harness the true potential of LLMs for the greater good.